Veterans Memorial Coliseum (Portland, Oregon): Future

-It was proposed that Memorial Coliseum be demolished to make room for a 9,000-seat new ballpark for Merritt Paulson's Portland Beavers baseball team, since the team was moving from PGE Park to make room for the new Portland Timbers Major League Soccer franchise, also a Paulson-owned team.
+In the late 2000s, it was proposed that Memorial Coliseum be demolished to make room for a 9,000-seat new ballpark for Merritt Paulson's Portland Beavers baseball team, since the team was moving from PGE Park to make room for the new Portland Timbers Major League Soccer franchise, also a Paulson-owned team.
 There had been talk about using two of the outer glass walls as part of the exterior for a new ballpark.
 Opposition to razing Memorial Coliseum included some veterans and architectural historians who successfully applied for National Register of Historic Places status for the building.
 Former governor Vic Atiyeh also opposed demolition if it led to the veteran memorial being forgotten.
 The Memorial Coliseum was given a rank of the highest importance in the city's historic resource inventory of 1984.
 The proposal to demolish Memorial Coliseum was dropped early in May 2009 with Lents Park being re-considered as a ballpark site.

 Other proposed uses of the grounds include turning the site into an entertainment district, a recreation center, a retail center, or a multilevel center for arts, athletics, and education.
 Another possibility is to update and repair the facility to improve its marketability.
-In December 2011, it was announced that the Coliseum will undergo a $30 million renovation, partially paid for by the city and partially by the Winterhawks.
-The renovations would be completed in the spring and summer of 2012.
+In 2024, construction began on a ~$60 million renovation to be built in phases with all work completed by summer 2026.
+The work is being paid for by City bonds, on which all debt service is paid by the City/Metro/County Visitor Facilities Trust Account which collects a portion of local transient lodging taxes and vehicle rental car taxes.